mfederipe/mfederipe/README.md

 ## hi there, i'm marison! <3

 ### 💫 a brief biography:
-🤍 i'm an aspiring software engineer at brainstation with a background in health sciences<br>🤍 i'm currently learning html, css/scss, javascript and i know a bit about python and r :)<br>🤍 fun fact: i'm super into quantum physics and the metaphysical realm 🪐 <br>🤍 ...and as you can probably guess, astrology too (try guessing my sign! hint: cold)<br>🤍 if you would like to connect, you can reach me on linkedin (link below)! <br><br>happy scrolling! bye bye for now
+♡ i'm an aspiring software engineer at brainstation with a background in health sciences<br>♡ i'm currently learning html, css/scss, javascript and i know a bit about python and r :)<br>♡ fun fact: i'm super into quantum physics and the metaphysical realm 🪐 <br>♡ ...and as you can probably guess, astrology too (try guessing my sign! hint: cold)<br>♡ if you would like to connect, you can reach me on linkedin (link below)! <br><br>happy scrolling! bye bye for now

 ### 🌐 socials: